EspressoSystems/cape/rust/README.md

 # Ethereum rust sandbox
-This directory has it's own nix-shell.
+This directory has its own nix-shell.

 ## Development
 Run a geth node (in a separate terminal, from anywhere)